 Evidence has demonstrated that DMPA-SC is safe, effective, and highly acceptable, and that it can increase access and/or continuation for women and adolescent girls in their communities and homes, including through self-injection.

 By putting the power of prevention directly in women’s hands, self-injection with DMPA-SC has the potential to reduce access-related barriers for women, increase contraceptive continuation rates, and enhance women’s autonomy.

 Self-injection is an evidence-based practice that is endorsed globally, approved nationally, and being introduced and scaled up in a growing number of countries.
 Data from multiple countries show that women, including women in low-resource settings, can self-administer DMPA-SC safely and effectively, and that they like doing so.
-And the World Health Organization (WHO) has made a “strong” recommendation for self-injection in the recent consolidated guideline on self-care interventions for health, stating that it should be made available as an additional approach to deliver injectable contraception and for self-care.
+And the World Health Organization (WHO) has made a “strong” recommendation for self-injection in its guidance on self-care interventions for health, stating that it should be made available as an additional approach to deliver injectable contraception and for self-care.

-The branded DMPA-SC product Sayana® Press is registered for self-injection in more than 50 countries, including the United Kingdom, several European countries, and more than 20 Family Planning 2020 (FP2020) countries.
-A number of countries are moving forward with scaling up self-injection, including Burkina Faso, the Democratic Republic of the Congo, Madagascar, Malawi, Nigeria, Senegal, Uganda, and Zambia.
-Several other countries are in the early stages of offering the option.
+The branded DMPA-SC product Sayana® Press is registered for self-injection in more than 55 countries, including the United Kingdom and several European countries.
+More than 35 countries are scaling up self-injection, including Burkina Faso, the Democratic Republic of the Congo, Madagascar, Malawi, Nigeria, Senegal, Uganda, and Zambia.